aldimas07/aldimas07/README.md

 <h2 align="left">Hi 👋!
-My name is Aldimas and I'am final years student.
-Love to turn coffee into code.</h2>
+My name is Aldimas.
+Learning how to solve problem with code also love to turn coffee into code.</h2>

 ###